springernature/vpat/nature.md

 <br><br>
 Icons may be displayed to control functionality, but adjacent visible text labels or aria-labels are also provided to ensure that relationships are available to Assistive Technologies.
 <br><br>
 Some complex images supplied by research authors may rely on sensory characteristics to be understood.
 Examples may include images of charts, graphs, or maps.
+Generally, these images are used to supplement text content.
 </td>
 </tr>
 <tr id="use-of-color">